-One of the most visited landmarks in Switzerland, Château de Chillon — located near Montreux on the shores of Lake Geneva — also has opportunities during the year to learn about and sample medieval cuisine.
+One of the most visited landmarks in Switzerland, Château de Chillon is located near Montreux on the shores of Lake Geneva.
+Throughout the year, it has opportunities during the year to learn about and sample medieval cuisine.
 My family and I recently visited this famous castle on a cool and foggy Saturday for the Christmas festivities as part of Féerie Médiévale.
 Here’s a summary from our visit and information about how you can take advantage of food-focused activities at the castle.

 A Hearty Medieval Meal

-While Château de Chillon doesn’t usually have a restaurant onsite, it catered a medieval-style feast for visitors to its annual Christmas festivities, this year running every weekend in December and ending on December 20, 2015.
+While Château de Chillon doesn’t usually have a restaurant onsite, it catered a medieval-style feast for visitors to its annual Christmas festivities.
+This year’s event runs every weekend in December until the 20th.

-I had a plate full of sliced ham, roasted on a spit and garnished with a delicious onion relish, along with a large serving of lentils.
+I had a plate full of sliced ham, roasted on a spit.
+They garnished this dish with a delicious onion relish and a side of lentils.
 We all enjoyed our food in the large dining room of the castle next to a massive fireplace.

 For dessert, we found a table full of generous portions of apple tart and pain d’épices (gingerbread).
 My favorite was the creamy tarte au vin cuit, with hints of apple, pear and caramel.

 A centuries-old history of winemaking at the castle has been recently revived.
 In 2011, the Fondation du Château de Chillon started producing wine under the Clos de Chillon label.
 The grapes are grown nearby in the historic Lavaux region, a UNESCO World Heritage site.
 You will find the barrels of wine stored in the castle’s cellar.
 This space is the former prison cell of François Bonivard, which inspired Lord Byron’s famous poem, The Prisoner of Chillon.